Dirty Dancing: The Time of Your Life

-Dirty Dancing: The Time of Your Life is a dance show created for Living as a tribute to Dirty Dancings 20th anniversary in 2007.
+Dirty Dancing: The Time of Your Life is a dance show commissioned for Living as a tribute to Dirty Dancings 20th anniversary in 2007.
 Due to the success of the show, a second series was shown in 2008.

 Plot

 Sixteen dancers (twenty in series 2) from all over Britain compete for a dance contract with Los Angeles-based dance agency BLOC.
 The couples will stay at the Mountain Lake resort in Virginia.
 Each week they perform a dance in front of guests from the mountain lake resort and the judges.
 Each week the dancers pick a partner and perform a dance chosen by the judges.
 The judges then deliberate and choose that week's best couple and worst couple.
 The worst couple is then sent home.

 Series 1

 The judging panel for the first series consisted of three people: